westandskif/rate-mirrors/README.md

 8. `rate-mirrors chaotic-aur` - fetches Arch Linux Chaotic-AUR mirrors and tests them

+9. `rate-mirrors archlinuxcn` - fetches Arch Linux CN mirrors and tests them

-9. `rate-mirrors stdin` — takes mirrors from stdin
+10. `rate-mirrors stdin` — takes mirrors from stdin

    Each string should comply with one of two supported formats: